-Google and banking leader Chase provide over $3 million in grants to 20 companies every year to celebrate American small business.
+Banking leader Chase provides over $3 million in grants to 20 companies every year to celebrate American small businesses.
 The sponsors are known for their commitment to progressive goals in the past, and women and minorities have successfully acquired financing.
-The Mission Main Street Project awards $150,000 grants to winners.

 Huggies diaper manufacturer offers its Mom Inspired small business grants to ladies who create innovative items that are “inspired by the joys of motherhood.”
 Every year 12 moms are awarded $15,000 business grants.
 Huggies parent corporation runs the Kimberly-Clark Foundation.

 If your small business idea is selling jewelry made of silver, you could get a Halstead Grant.
 The company was founded over 40 years ago and knows that the vigor of their industry is fueled by new talent and creativity.

 Each year, a $7,500 is granted to a jewelry designer who displays outstanding talent with silver jewelry creations.

 This grant is awarded to female business owners from all over the world.
 Focus is on early-stage women entrepreneurs.
 18 finalists are selected, of whom 6 get $100,000 in grant funding with expert counseling from top executives and the remaining 12 finalists each get $30,000 grants.